john-guo/VideoGrid/README.md

 - --ffmpeg: The path to the ffmpeg binary (optional if the ffmpeg has already been included in PATH).
 - --force: Forces a rebuild of the video data if specified.

-3. Open index.html in a web browser to view the video list.
+3. Open the index.html which address printed by mp4index.py in a web browser to view the video list.

 ### Features